Black Saints and the Priesthood (Joseph Smith era)

 Did Joseph Smith implement a policy to restrict Black members of the Church from the priesthood and temple ordinances?

-Probably not.
-There is no record contemporary with Joseph that indicates he taught or established a policy that Black Saints were to be restricted from the priesthood or temple ordinances.[29]
+Possibly, but there is no record contemporary with Joseph that indicates he taught or established a policy that Black Saints were to be restricted from the priesthood or temple ordinances.[50]

-But didn't Joseph Smith teach that Black people were "sons of Canaan" and that some people had been restricted from the priesthood due to their ancestry?
+Did Joseph Smith teach that Black people were "sons of Canaan" and that some people had been restricted from the priesthood due to their ancestry?

-Yes and no. Like most people at the time, Joseph Smith believed that Black people were descendants of Canaan and Cain.[BIO][32]
+Yes.
+Like most people at the time, Joseph Smith believed that Black people were descendants of Canaan and Cain.[BIO][62]

-In 1842, Joseph Smith also translated the Book of Abraham, which describes a priesthood restriction seemingly related to the lineage Pharaoh shared with Canaan through Ham.[33][34]
-However, there are no accounts of Joseph's contemporaries using scripture as a rationale for priesthood restriction during his lifetime.[35]
+And in 1842, Joseph Smith also translated the Book of Abraham, which describes a priesthood restriction seemingly related to the lineage Pharaoh shared with Canaan through Ham.[63][64]

 How did early Church membership feel about Black people?